SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_3/Activity_3.md/Playing_with_numbers.md

    Step 5. **Check** the number

    *  5.1.
-While the  number is greaterthan zero, goto step 5.
+While the  number is greaterthan zero, goto step 6.

    *  5.2.
-While the number is lessthan zero, goto step
+While the number is lessthan zero, goto step 10

    Step 6. **Extract** the last digit of the number using modulo of 10.

-   Step 7. **Add** the digit to the reverse number by multiplying reverse by 10 abd adding digit
+   Step 7. **Add** the digit to the reverse number by multiplying reverse by 10 and adding digit

    Step 8. **Remove** the last digit from the number by dividing it by 10